Medication Errors in Colorado Nursing Homes

 State laws typically deal with the licensing of nursing home facilities and medication professionals who work at those facilities.
 Licensed nurses and even unlicensed staff hired by nursing homes must have specific training and certifications that involve a minimum amount of knowledge about medications and the administration of drugs.

 Failure to hire qualified individuals and adequately train staff can result in severe fines and liability for nursing homes.
 Evidence of failure to meet regulations may be considered negligence, which can lead to liability for damages caused by medication errors.
+Our Denver nursing home neglect lawyers can help you understand your case and any damages you might be entitled to compensation for.

 What Can You Recover for Medication Errors?